jcontd/airtime/README.md

 ## Contributing

 Contributions to this package are welcome, and especially in the form of introducing additional transcript formats from other services (e.g., Google Meet).
-Please open an issue to discuss your idea or submit a Pull Request.
+Please open an issue to discuss your idea or submit a pull request.

 ## License